VarunRamakri7/TowerOfHanoi/README.md

 ## How To Play
 The game opens to a Main Menu from where you can choose to start the game, view the rules, or exit.
-If you start the game,you will be in control of a First-Person camera which you can be moved using WASD and the mouse for direction.
+If you start the game, you will be in control of a First-Person camera which you can be moved using WASD and the mouse for direction.
 This lets you move around the environment.
 All you need to start the game is to go onto the pedestal in the environment that is